How to Gain Weight as a Vegan-13 Tips & Tricks to Bulking

 Your body burns a certain amount of calories per day.
 This number is typically referred to as your maintenance calories, or total daily energy expenditure (TDEE).

-Sure your metabolism might be incredibly fast (both a gift and a curse), and as plant foods typically contain a bunch of fiber and water it makes it particularly hard eating enough, but there is only one solution to this problem:
+Sure your metabolism might be incredibly fast (both a gift and a curse), and as plant foods, which are the basis of most vegan diets, typically contain a bunch of fiber and water it makes it particularly hard eating enough, but there is only one solution to this problem:

 Or you may very well be one of the unlucky few that needs upwards of 4000-5000 calories to see any significant weight gain.